 Victim was Commuting to Work when New Jersey Transit Train Crashed at Hoboken Terminal

 McGuinness was commuting to work at Pace University from Pearl River, New York, when the train she was on crashed in Hoboken Terminal on September 29, 2016.
 Seated toward the back of the second car, McGuinness was thrown around in the crash, and metal debris slashed her face.
 That debris left McGuinness with an eight-centimeter cut through her skin and her facial muscle.

 She received treatment at Hoboken University Medical Center, where she underwent immediate surgery for the damage to her face.
 During the surgery, she received 100 stitches but her facial nerves were too severely damaged.
-Despite a second surgery in October 2017, McGuinness has no muscle control over the

 The lack of nerve control left her with no feeling and an issue with drooling.
 McGuinness also has permanent scars on her face.
 At the time of the train crash, she worked as a marketing manager at Pace University and was also a student of the university’s early childhood education program.